CodeYourFuture/immersive-go-course/raft-otel/README.md

 For this reason, many distributed tracing users use sampling or ratelimiting to control the number of traces that are collected.
 Read about [OTel Sampling and Ratelimiting](https://uptrace.dev/opentelemetry/sampling.html).

 Modify your solution to support sampling a specific percentage of requests, and to limit the total number of traces sent to no more than 100 per minute.
+(Hint: You typically want to get all or no spans for a whole trace, rather than dropping spans independently of the trace they're in).

+Consider also whether some requests may be more important to trace than others.
+What may make a request more or less interesting than others?